begoodorbelucky/TormentasDeNovembro/README.md

 - [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/)

-  - Chrome DevTools was used to to inspect, debug, and optimize the performance of the podcast website.
+  - Chrome DevTools was used to inspect, debug, and optimize the performance of the podcast website.

 - [W3C Markup Validator](https://validator.w3.org/)